 Think of a vibrator as a tool that can help you both give her orgasmic pleasure.
 You can use this on her during foreplay to help her warm up, or even during penetrative sex to stimulate her clitoris.
 Vibrators can be used on other parts of the body too, like the nipples, and even around the penis when used as a vibrating cock ring to give you more stamina and her more stimulation.

 - Missionary is the Best Position for Having Sex

 Missionary position doesn’t do much to stimulate her clitoris, so it is not the best position to get her off.
 Not that you can’t start there.
 But for gosh sakes man, change it up.

 The best positions for her to achieve orgasm are Doggie Style, which helps to reach her g-spot better, and Girl on Top, which can help stimulate her clitoris.

 So, don’t be afraid to experiment a little with different positions during sex and see what works to get her off.
 You don’t have to be an acrobat or a porn star to get into an orgasmic position.
 You just need to be a little creative and have the courage to try new things.

-Go watch my video course on “Passionate Positions” to find new ways to have sex that will really get her off.
+Go watch my video course on “Her Secret Hot Spots” to find new ways to have sex that will really get her off.

 I hope this article has helped you bust some myths about female orgasm and learn real ways to help her get there.
 Both partners need to have an open mind, and learn to explore, play and make sex fun.